tamberg/pi-tastic/README.md

     INFO ...
 [EnvironmentTelemetry] Send: barometric_pressure=0.000000kPa, relative_humidity=44.970856RH, temperature=29.905394degC

 ## Receive sensor data
-> Note: this part is work in progress

 On the receiving Pi, make sure to [listen for messages](#listen-for-messages).

 Make sure to [set the known PSK](#set-a-known-psk) of the sender.